Part One: Contrasting Bodhisattvas with Ordinary Beings

 In Wheel of Sharp Weapons as well as in his second text, Peacocks’ Destruction of Poison, Dharmarakshita uses the image of a peacock thriving on poisonous plants as the image for taking on the five poisonous or toxic emotional states of longing desire, anger, naivety, jealousy and arrogance.

 Why the peacock?
 I think this perhaps goes back to the imagery of Amitabha.
 Amitabha is on a throne supported by peacocks, either one or eight peacocks on the various corners.
 Amitabha represents the purification of longing desire.
-Clearly, there is already this association of peacocks with the purification and transformation of desire, though the imagery of Amitabha.
+Clearly, there is already this association of peacocks with the purification and transformation of desire, through the imagery of Amitabha.

 We avoid taking on the disturbing emotions of others because of our selfish desires for ordinary pleasures.
 If we are still addicted to these ordinary pleasures, then like crows trying to eat poisonous plants, it would destroy us.
 This emphasizes how advanced this type of practice is.
 If we are not at such a mature level and we try to do this, all that will happen is that it will increase our disturbing emotions and that poison will destroy us.
 Dharmarakshita then points out that these desires for ordinary pleasures come from grasping for a false impossible self and lead to our acting destructively.